edsonbatista/twitter-clone-teamone/README.md

 # Weekend Code - Twitter Clone - Team One

-This app has the purpose of being a twitter clone, reproducing new features and serving as a study for the [OneBitCode](http://onebitcode.com/) BootCamp
+This app has the purpose of being a twitter clone, reproducing new features and serving as a study for the [OneBitCode](http://onebitcode.com/) BootCamp.

 ## Our technologies